 - Where will you use them – If you will be spending a lot of time in a swimsuit, LilyPadz are the best option.

-- Skin sensitivity – For those with sensitive nipple skin or recovering from a nipple injury, Hey Mama is the best disposable option and Bamboobies are the best reusable set.
+- Skin sensitivity – For those with sensitive nipple skin or recovering from a nipple injury, Elvie Catch is a good choice.

 What are your favorite breast pads?
 Tell us below in the comments!